wanderingtern/contractor-management-saas/DEVELOPMENT.md

 ## Prerequisites

-If this is your first time using Encore, you need to install the CLI that runs the local development environment.
+If this is your first time using Encore, you will need to install the CLI that runs the local development environment.
 Use the appropriate command for your system:

 - **macOS:** `brew install encoredev/tap/encore`
 - **Linux:** `curl -L https://encore.dev/install.sh | bash`